opendocsg/opendoc-formsg-faq/ReadThisFirst.md

 Some of our forms already have a high number of responses.
 National Day Parade Ticket Application 2019 was hosted on FormSG, which had hundreds of thousands of applications in a week.

+## Can you use FormSG all around the world?

+As long as you have an Internet connection you can use FormSG all around the world.
+Note that to log in to create forms you will also need access to your government email to retrieve the OTP.

 ## Are there slides for me to read or share with my peers?

 Yes there are!
 Feel free to view, comment on and share these slides: [https://go.gov.sg/formsg-sharing-slides](https://go.gov.sg/formsg-sharing-slides).